 I will give thanks to the LORD because of his righteousness and will sing praise to the name of the LORD Most High. – Psalm 7:17

-As we approach the Thanksgiving Holiday this year I am reminded of all the things that I have to be thankful for.
-I have a loving, personal God who cared enough about me to send His own Son to die for me, so I could live with Him eternally.
-God has blessed me with a beautiful wife, both inside and out, who loves me and supports me.
-He has given me a wonderful family, and wonderful friends that I can count on day and night to be there for me.
-And I have a great job, where I can take what I used to struggle with and turn it around to help others struggling with the same thing.
+As we approach the Thanksgiving Holiday this year we need to be mindful of all we for which we can be thankful.
+To remember we have a loving, personal God who cared enough about us to send His own Son to die for us, so we could live with Him eternally.
+God has blessed many of us with wonderful family and friends that we can count on day and night to be there for us.
+You have many blessings that go unnoticed, things we take for granted.

 Entitlement says, ‘I don’t have it, I deserve it, so I’m going to take it.’

-And yet I also realized that I don’t take nearly as much time as I should to thank God for all of His wonderful provisions for me.
-Often I take them for granted, as if I deserve them, as if they were owed to me.
-At the EMB Workshop, Joe talks about this sense of entitlement as being one of the roadblocks to recovery.
-He says that when we feel like we deserve something, and don’t look at it as a gift, that we are setting ourselves up for failure and for relapse.
-You know what I mean.
-‘My wife’s been cold lately, and I deserve sexual gratification, so getting on the internet one time isn’t going to hurt anything.’
+We don’t take nearly as much time to thank God for all of His wonderful provisions.
+Often we take them for granted, as if we deserve them, as if they were owed to us.
+At the Every Man’s Battle Workshop, we talk about this sense of entitlement as being one of the roadblocks to recovery.
+When we feel like we deserve something, and don’t look at it as a gift, that we are setting ourselves up for failure and for relapse.
 Being thankful for what you have is the opposite of entitlement.
 Entitlement says, ‘I don’t have it, I deserve it, so I’m going to take it.’
 Thankfulness says, ‘I have it, I probably don’t deserve it, and I’m going to share it and be grateful for it.’

 Thankfulness says, ‘I have it, I probably don’t deserve it, and I’m going to share it and be grateful for it.‘